joeduffy/joeduffy.github.io/_posts/2015-11-19-asynchronous-everything.md

 a stack frame alive, whereas the latter does not.
 Some compiler cleverness can help address common patterns -- this is really the moral equivalent to an asynchronous tail call -- however it's not always so cut and dry.

 On its own, this wasn't a killer.
-I will admit it caused some anti-patterns in important areas like streams, however (which we haven't yet gotten to).
+It caused some anti-patterns in important areas like streams, however.
 Developers were prone to awaiting in areas they used to just pass around `Async<T>`s, leading to an accumulation of paused stack frames that really didn't need to be there.
 We had good solutions to most patterns, but up to the end of the project we struggled with this, especially in the networking stack that was chasing 10GB NIC saturation at wire speed.
 We'll discuss some of the techniques we employed below.
+But at the end of it all, this change was well worth it, both in the simplicity and usability of the model, and also in some of the optimization doors it opened up for us.

 ## The Execution Model

 That brings me to the execution model.
-We went through several revisions of this, but landed in a nice place.
+We went through maybe five different models, but landed in a nice place.

 A key to achieving asynchronous everything was ultra-lightweight processes.
 This was possible thanks to [software isolated processes (SIPs)](http://research.microsoft.com/apps/pubs/default.aspx?id=71996), building upon [the foundation